vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-vSANHealthSummary.md

 ## Description

-The `Get-vSANHealthSummary` cmdlet gets the vSAN health summary from vCenter Server for a cluster.
+The `Get-vSANHealthSummary` cmdlet gets the vSAN health summary from vCenter for a cluster.

 If any status is YELLOW or RED, a WARNING or ERROR will be raised.